BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/laser-operations.md

 - Make sure the lid is closed
 - select `Process` button on lower right to preview the job
 - examine the preview and make sure output matches your expectations
-- select `start` at top right to send the job to the laser controller
+- select `Start` at top right to send the job to the laser controller
-- when the laser controller says "ready" select the button at the bottom to start the laser
+- when the laser controller says "ready" press the wide green button at the bottom to start the laser
 - stay with the laser while operating
 - it will beep and obviously stop when done
 - open the lid and examine the work piece w/o moving it